 Over-ears vs On-ears

-Over-ear headphones have large cushioned cups that fully surround your ears without touching them directly, offering more all-day comfort and better noise isolation and cancellation.
+Over-ear headphones feature large, cushioned cups that fully surround your ears without direct contact, providing enhanced all-day comfort and improved noise isolation and cancellation.
 On-ear models sit directly on the ears.
 They are typically more compact and lightweight, but they don't seal out noise as well and can become uncomfortable quickly.

 Earbuds are ideal for on-the-go lifestyles and multitasking.